 - This is the only way to keep punishment fair and objective.
 What would happen if the judge could just choose any punishment?

 Should the individual’s circumstances and motivation be taken into account?
-YES.
-Why?

-3) Decide which opinion you agree with.
+2. Decide which opinion you agree with

 Because the law is complicated and at times seems unfair.

-How can we make the law fairer?
+So how can we make the law fairer?